-To understand how a wine glass can shatter from the singing voice, its helpful to first learn how the wine glass itself resonates.
+To understand how a wine glass can shatter from the singing voice, it is helpful to first learn how the wine glass itself resonates.
 So stay with me here.
 Let's take a look at the six needed faculties.

-- And you need some kind of physical property measured in decibels which is referred to as Sound Intensity.
+- And you need some kind of physical property measured in decibels which are referred to as Sound Intensity.
 So again, this is simply a scientific name and makes no difference.

 - The term for the height of a sound wave is called Amplitude.
 You may already be familiar with this term, especially if you're a musician.Think of it like this.
 If two sounds are the same distance away, the one with the largest amplitude will be the loudest.
 Easy, right?

 - Then there is Wavelength - This is the distance from one peak of the wave to the next peak.
 Perhaps visualizing ocean waves brings this term closer to home.